shaiss/agapi/TESTING-PROGRESS.md

 5. **Backward Compatibility**: Maintained backward compatibility with the original sequential testing approach via environment variable flags
 6. **Simplified Test Running**: Now a single Jest process handles all tests, avoiding the complexities of multiple process coordination
 7. **Test Group Categorization**: Organized tests by API groups for better visibility in reports
+8. **CommonJS Module Compatibility**: Fixed Jest configuration files to use proper CommonJS format (.cjs extension) consistent with the project's module system
+9. **Replit Agent Guidance**: Added clear notes to test scripts and documentation about how to handle potential Replit agent timeouts with specific test commands
+10. **TEST-README.md**: Created comprehensive testing documentation in TEST-README.md with detailed guidance on test architecture, best practices, execution flows, and troubleshooting

 ### Next Steps